TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 - [Everything](https://www.voidtools.com) - Locate files and folders by name instantly ✅
 - [Fences](https://www.stardock.com/products/fences) - Automatically organize your desktop shortcuts and icons with Fences!
 - [f.lux](https://justgetflux.com) - Is your computer keeping you up late? f.lux is a free download that warms up your computer display at night, to match your indoor lighting ✅
+- [Keypirinha](http://keypirinha.com/index.html) - A fast launcher for keyboard ninjas on Windows ✅
 - [LightBulb](https://github.com/Tyrrrz/LightBulb) - LightBulb is an application that reduces eyestrain produced by staring at a computer screen when working late hours (F.lux alternative) ✅
 - [ManicTime](https://www.manictime.com) - ManicTime is automatic time tracking software, which tracks application and web page usage.
 Tracked data helps users keep track of time spent ✅
 - [NotCPUCores](https://github.com/rcmaehl/NotCPUCores) - Work, Play, Stream - Without the Stutter